 What is petrol made of?

 Petrol is a clear flammable liquid that is made from crude oil (also known as petroleum) and several chemical additives like alcohols, ethers and stabilisers.

 While the additives in petrol are not animal-derived, people may wonder about crude oil, believing that it is made from dead animals.
 There is even a myth that oil is made from dead dinosaurs!

+Crude oil (aka petroleum) is technically vegan because no animals were harmed to make it.
 Crude oil is made from dead organisms such as algae and microscopic zooplankton that lived in the sea millions of years ago.
 When these microorganisms died, they sank into the mud and the combination of time, pressure and temperature turned the energy contained in their remains into oil.

 While we can’t rule out that the occasional prehistoric fish got into the oil, petroleum is mostly made from plants, algae and microscopic creatures.

 Even if petrol were actually made from dead animals, that wouldn’t necessarily make it not suitable for vegans.
 The animals were already dead long before nature turned them into oil.

 Petroleum products include not just petrol and gasoline, but also diesel, asphalt, paraffin, tar, sulfuric acid and some plastics.
 These petroleum products are technically suitable for vegas because their manufacturing them doesn’t directly harm animals.

 However, some vegans may wish to avoid petroleum products because they are damaging to the environment.
 Damage to the environment caused by oil spills and air pollution, will inevitably also result in harm to living animals.